Office of Legal Immigration

 The budget breakout section of the grant proposal will be inserted into the grant agreement under Section 3, Compensation.
 Payment of grant funds will be based on the grantee reaching milestones.
 The payment schedule for funding will be made in accordance as follows:

-1. Twenty-five percent (25%) of the total award will be disbursed upon execution of the grant agreement and successful submission of Request for Funds form.
+1. Fifty percent (50%) of the total award will be disbursed upon execution of the grant agreement and successful submission of Request for Funds form.

-2. Twenty-five (25%) of the total award will be disbursed upon reporting and documentation by the grantee showing the first milestone has been met.
+2. Up to fifty percent (50%) of the total award will be disbursed upon final reporting and documentation of all project expenses (grant and match) from the grantee up to the total award amount.

-3. Identified match collected prior to grant award date will not be eligible.
-Only eligible costs incurred during the grant period are eligible.
+• Identified match expended prior to the award date will not be eligible.

-4. All match contributions must be properly valued by the donator and clearly identifiable from the grantee’s records and have adequate supporting documentation.
+• All match contributions must be properly valued by the donor and clearly identifiable from the grantee’s records and have adequate supporting documentation.

-5. Match should be from the private sector.
-State and federal funds may qualify as match if the source of the funds allows.
-If using state or federal funds as match, applicant must specify the source and demonstrate that they can be used as match per funding source regulations.
+• Match should be from the private sector.
+Federal funds may qualify as match if the source of the funds allows.
+If using federal funds as match, applicant must specify the source and demonstrate that they can be used as match per funding source regulations.

-8. All match used to support grant reimbursement must be used solely for this project during the grant agreement period
+• All match used to support grant reimbursement must be used solely for this project during the grant agreement period.

 • All cash match reported must be supported by documentation of the day the cash was received and the related accounting records that show the cash was used for the project.